 Rob Ray is a Senior Designer at the NASA Jet Propulsion Laboratory (JPL)

 Rob's art-making and curiousity leads him to make installations, interactive public artworks, experimental videos and sound compositions in public/outdoor spaces.
 Rob posts some of these experiments through the Shimmering Trashpile YouTube channel.

 Rob also runs the EXOSKELETON arts project in Los Angeles, California and collaborates with artists to create enthusiastic and thoughtful events and installations in the EXOSKELETON house and in strange disused places across the earth.
-The frequently published EXOSKELETAL newsletter explores the world through illustrations.
+The infrequently published EXOSKELETAL newsletter explores this world through illustrations.

 Rob was founding curator of the DEADTECH electronic arts center in Chicago, IL, USA.
 DEADTECH’s unique curatorial vision, residency facilities, workshop facilities and exhibition space were custom created to cater to the specific needs of the electronic artist and performer.

 Rob received his MFA in Electronic Arts from Rensselaer Polytechnic Institute in Troy, NY.

 Rob is augh! on the vis.social Mastodon and @shimtrashpile on Twitter

 Taylor Hokanson has hosted 88 episodes.

 Taylor Hokanson is an artist, academic, open hardware advocate, and noted tall person.
 An early participant in the Maker movement, Hokanson investigates the promising/problematic nature of uncritical technology consumption in the post-digital landscape.
 Principal among these concerns are human-computer interaction, computer-aided fabrication, and new models for collaborative authorship and content distribution.
 When he’s not writing for an academic audience, he promises that humor and absurdity also play a significant role.